 Most recently, we stayed in the Clairette Paris flat in the same building as St. Julien.
 The Clairette has an incredible view of the Eiffel Tower (2 blocks away) from the two sets of large French double-glazed doors, with step-out balconies.

-And the lighting is the best I’ve ever seen – an effective mix of crystal chandeliers, halogen lighting in the kitchen, and many table and floor lamps make the apartment so cheerful.
+Lighting – an effective mix of crystal chandeliers, halogen lighting in the kitchen, and many table and floor lamps make the apartment so cheerful.

-Beautiful cream travertine in the bathroom with large walk-in shower, modern vessel sink, heated towel racks, hair dryer.
+Cream travertine in the bathroom with large walk-in shower, modern vessel sink, heated towel racks, hair dryer.
 Thick, white fluffy towels, and an extraordinary find for Europe = Washcloths!!!
 Americans will be very happy!

 The Clairette is very comfortable for 3 people sharing, and adequate for 4 friendly people.
 It has just one bathroom, so scheduling becomes important.
 But Clairette would be ideal for groups of 3 or 4.
 The price in low season: $123 per person/per night for 3 people and $92 per person/per night for 4 people.* (Side note: I have begrudgingly paid $300/night for a dumpy hotel in Manhattan, that had not been renovated in 30 years.
 Talk about value for money.
 Paris Perfect has it all: luxury, location, affordability.)